 — Explore something new at

 By developing your skills and knowledge in photography and post-production editing, you will have the opportunity to explore a range of techniques and genres and develop your own photographic style, including studio-based, fashion, location, portraiture, still-life, mixed-media and landscape.
-You will be based in our professionally equipped arts school, where we have a new state-of-the-art Mac suite, complete with Adobe’s creative package, as well as a large professional photography studio and fully functioning darkroom.
+You will be based in our professionally equipped studios at the English Bridge Campus, where we have a new state-of-the-art Mac suite, complete with Adobe’s creative package, as well as a large professional photography studio and fully functioning darkroom.

 We place great emphasis on students from all art and design disciplines integrating with each other and some of your sessions will be mixed with both art and design and fashion students to encourage sharing of ideas and knowledge.
 Day and residential trips will provide you with the opportunity to broaden your horizons and develop an awareness of contemporary photographic and art practices.